Penqguin/Penqguin/README.md

 *I Make Things*

 👋 Hi there!
 I'm a high school student passionate about technology, data science, and programming.
 I'm part of my school's FRC robotics team and have experience with Python, web development, and problem-solving in computer science.
 I love tackling challenging projects, whether it's building code, working on school assignments, or developing personal projects.
 I also enjoy snowboarding, swimming, and exploring new ways to combine creativity with technical skills.
-Currently, I'm honing my skills in preparation for a future in data science and hoping to get into the University of Toronto!
+Currently, I'm honing my skills in preparation for a future in data science and hoping to get into U of T!

 ### 📓 Languages / Toolbox